-62. While in the preceding examples, Figs. 23 to 26, constants of transmission lines have been used, as will be shown in the following chapters, in the case of a transmission line with distributed capacity and inductance, the oscillation does not consist of one definite frequency but an infinite series of frequencies, and the preceding discussion thus approximates only the fundamental frequency of the system.
-This, however, is the frequency which usually predominates in a high power low frequency surge of the system.
+62. While in the preceding examples, Figs. 23 to 26, constants of transmission lines have been used, as will be shown in the following chapters, in the case of a transmission line

 Fig. 26.
 Starting of an alternating-current circuit having capacity, inductance and resistance in series.
 Oscillating start of long period.